Without question, the Oxford Exchange rules supreme as Tampa's downtown lunch spot at which to see and be seen.

 Given those recent tourism ads that put St. Petersburg and Clearwater beaches over on the Atlantic coast (oops), along with other unfortunate misplacements, I wanted to make sure our newly opened Trader Joe's got it right.

-I figure they're saving the Tampa Bay Rays for the St. Pete store opening later this year.
+I figure they're saving the Tampa Bay Rays for the St. Pete store opening this year.
 But hey, if things don't work out, over by the two-buck chuck, Tampa's got plenty of room.